rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.md

 and separated local networks sharing data using TCP WAN or the RTI UDPv4-WAN transport.

-This example set uses the RTI Shapes Demo as the test application(s), which uses the "ShapeType" data type.
+This example set uses the RTI Shapes Demo as the test application(s), which uses the "ShapeType" data type to indicate the on-screen position and color of Squares, Circles, and Triangles in the application.
 This was selected for ease-of-use and to make it easier to understand and port to your own applications.

 It also uses RTI Routing Service to act as a gateway between domains and transports, with the exception of the final example case which uses the RTI UDPv4-WAN transport natively with RTI Shapes Demo, to provide a global connection using UDP.
-Discovery assistance is (optionally) provided by RTI Cloud Discovery Service, residing on a www-accessible server.
+Discovery assistance is (optionally) provided by RTI Cloud Discovery Service, residing on a www-accessible server to facilitate discovery of participants through common types of NAT routers.

 Additional Documentation